pearls of wisdom

 That doesn’t mean that every meal needs to be multicolored.
-But you should make an effort to incorporate a range of fruits and vegetables of different hues—from red, blue, and orange, to yellow, green, and white—into their diet.
+But you should make an effort to incorporate a range of fruits and vegetables of different hues into their diet.
+Let the colors range from red, blue, and orange, to yellow, green, and white.

 Instilling a routine of regular mealtimes in childhood can help make it more likely that your kids will continue this good habit when they’re older.
-Teach them that a low-fat breakfast not only kick-starts their brain and their energy, but helps with weight maintenance and keeps chronic diseases at bay.
+Teach them that a healthy breakfast:

-Not every child loves sports—some may dread gym class—but when kids find physical activities they enjoy, staying healthy and active becomes easy.
-And they just might carry their love of it into adulthood.
+Not every child loves sports.
+Some may dread gym class.
+But if they see you being active and find physical activities they enjoy, staying healthy and active becomes easy.

-If your child hasn’t found their sports niche yet, encourage them to keep trying.
-Expose them to a range of physical activities like swimming, archery, and gymnastics.
+If your child hasn’t found their sports niche yet, encourage them to keep trying, and be active with them.
+Expose them to a range of physical activities like swimming, archery, or gymnastics.
 They’re bound to find something they enjoy.

-Get kids off the sofa and out the door.
+Get kids, and yourself, off the sofa and out the door.
 The Mayo Clinic reports that kids who watch more than an hour or two of television a day are at greater risk for a number of health problems, including:

 - impaired performance at school